short-loop/installation-guide/README.md

 ___

 #### Components of ShortLoop :
-* ShortLoop Control Tower
+* ShortLoop Application (Control Tower with FrontEnd Portal)
-* ShortLoop Web Portal
 * ShortLoop Database (postgres)

-*[All 3 components can be installed via docker-compose file, as shown below.]*
+*[All 2 components can be installed via docker-compose file, as shown below.]*

 ___